dxw3/dxw3-utilities/README.txt

 This plugin collects all the separate plugins from the same author into one utilities -plugin.

 If you have a lot of plugins from the same author, this plugin helps you to keep them better organized.
-After switching the plugin on, you will see only the utilities -plugin on the WordPress admin plugins -page.
+After switching the plugin on, you can control the individual plugins of the same author on the dxw3 Utilities admin menu page.
-The plugin adds a menu item on the bottom of the left hand side menu bar.
 You can see all the plugins on this menu page and switch them on or off.
+You can select the author you want to group on the same settings menu page.
+The plugin author is indicated on the "Plugins" -menu page in the "Description" -column after the version number.

+This plugin is especially useful in case you have several plugins that perform only minor tasks and which are developed by the same author.

 == Installation ==